techcats/qbotio-resources/README.md

 - process_query.py: Example of applying NLTK techniques to improve a input query
 - corpus_to_json.py: Convert a sample corpus to JSON.
 See sample_corpus/ for example formats that the application can parse
+- eval_from_json: Evaluate a training set from a JSON file against Q Bot IO search endpoint

 ## Development